-- 1. Mishra S.K. and Puri V.K., Economic Environment of Business, Himalaya Publishing, New Delhi - 2.
-Bedi, Suresh, Business Environment - 3.
+1. Mishra S.K. and Puri V.K., Economic Environment of Business, Himalaya Publishing, New Delhi

+- 2. Bedi, Suresh, Business Environment - 3.
 Datt Ruddar and Sundaram, Indian Economy - 4.
 Govt. of India, Economic Survey (latest year), Govt. of India, New Delhi - 5.
 Sengupta N.K., Government and Business, Vikas Publication, New Delhi

-- 1. One case study be discussed per unit in the class. - 2.
-Instruction for External Examiner: The question paper will have two sections.
-Section'A' shall comprise 8 questions (2 questions from each unit).
-The students will be required to attempt four questions (one question from each unit).
-Section 'B' will contain one CASE STUDY which will be compulsory.
-All the five questions will carry equal marks.
+- 1. Instructions for External Examiner: The question paper shall be divided in two sections.
+Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
+Answer to each question should not exceed 50 words normally. - 2.
+Section 'B' shall comprise 8 questions (2 questions from each unit).
+The students will be required to attempt four questions selecting one question from each unit. - 3.
+All questions will carry equal marks.